Mornings aren’t easy. Here’s how you can make them a little less awful.

 Do things that are relaxing for you

 Kicking off the morning positively influences the rest of your day by allowing you to feel more productive and to get your work done faster and effectively.
 Figure out what relaxes you, whether that’s listening to music, listening to a good podcast or reading before your day begins.
-Find ways to sneak in stuff you enjoy early on in the mornings to feel inspired and ready to take on the new day.
+Find ways to sneak in stuff you enjoy early on in the mornings to help you feel inspired and ready to take on the new day.

 Don’t check social media the minute you wake up